 There is a wide variety of skin conditions that can benefit from the use of traditional Chinese medicine.
 Herbs are often the chosen modality in handling such conditions, as they work on the underlying factors within the body and are aimed at reducing heat, dryness, itch or moisture that appears on the skin.
 These individual features that are seen on the skin are taken into consideration when analysing the underlying cause of the condition and it is that underlying cause that often becomes the focus of the Traditional Chinese Medicine.

-Chinese herbs and ointments are individually designed and mixed for the patient with the aim of treating the unique presentation for each individual.
-Below I will briefly touch on some common skin conditions.
+Chinese herbs and ointments are individually designed and mixed for the patient with the aim of attempting to address the unique presentation for each individual.
+Below I will briefly touch on some common skin issues.

 Rosacea, acne, and dermatitis are common skin conditions that can be managed effectively using Chinese medicine.
 The underlying causes and symptoms of each condition are examined and treated with a combination of acupuncture, herbal medicine, dietary recommendations, and lifestyle adjustments.
 Chinese medicine considers each patient's unique presentation and focuses on restoring balance to the body's energetic system.

 To manage rosacea symptoms, Chinese medicine practitioners aim to support the underlying loss of fluid (yin) in the body and add specific herbs that act locally on the face.
 They also focus on reducing further heat production in the body and supporting the process of fluid regeneration with more nourishing herbs.
 According to a systematic review published in the Journal of Alternative and Complementary Medicine, acupuncture and herbal medicine can be effective in managing rosacea symptoms (Xiong et al., 2017).